user2745/user2745/README.md

 -->

 - ✔️ I'm someone that always sees a commitment to the end
-- 🔭 I’m currently working on projects under @AthleteX-DAO
+- 🔭 I’m currently working on projects under Prediction Labs!
-- 🌱 I’m currently learning more about algo trading!
+- 🌱 I’m currently learning more about petri nets!
 - 🤔 I’m looking for help with building a sports digital asset exchange!
 - 📫 How to reach me: Linkedin.com/in/Kevin-Kamto
 - 💬 Ask me about major turning points in history!